Axos Bank Business Savings Account Review

 Payroll Services

 Axos Bank helps businesses process payroll by providing access to ADP’s chat-based small business payroll app, Roll by ADP.
 The app’s features include unlimited payroll and tax filing, built-in compliance and alerts, and streamlined raises and bonuses.
-Businesses can also give their employees permission to access and manage their payroll information.
+Businesses can also give their employees permission to access and manage their payroll info.

 Through a partnership with Centerstone SBA Lending, Axos Bank gives businesses access to flexible and competitive SBA 7(a) loans.
 Axos Bank offers financing options for the following purposes: business acquisition, real estate acquisition, equipment or inventory purchase, business or real estate debt refinance, and permanent working capital.